Apurer/swift-zstd/README.md

   try Zstd.compressStream(from: inputHandle, to: compressedHandle, options: .init(windowLog: 20))
   try Zstd.decompressStream(from: compressedHandle, to: outputHandle, options: .init(maxDecompressedSize: 50_000_000))
   ```
+  Use the `writingTo:` overloads if you want to stream bytes directly from the scratch buffer into your own sink without building `Data` chunks in between.
 - **AsyncSequence streaming**
   ```swift
   let compressedStream = Zstd.compress(chunks: sourceChunks)